 Tommy Donbavand has thrived writing stories for Badger Learning.
 He has penned two full series, Time Trek and Snow-Man, and numerous other books including the award-winning title, Raven, from their Teen Reads series and Annie, from their Between The Lines series, which was also shortlisted for an award.
-His other titles for Badger Learning include, The Terrible Tale of Melody Doom and Once Upon a Time from reluctant reader series, Gems; Head is Dead and The Colony from their Graphic Novels collection; Raven, Just Bite, Ward 13 and more in the Teen Reads series; MC Cesar, Ringtone and the Girl in the Wall from their Dark Reads series.
+His other titles for Badger Learning include, The Terrible Tale of Melody Doom and Once Upon a Time from reluctant reader series, Gems; Head is Dead and The Colony from their Graphic Novels collection; Just Bite, Ward 13 and more in the Teen Reads series; MC Cesar, Ringtone and the Girl in the Wall from their Dark Reads series.

 He is also the author of the 13-book Scream Street series, published in over a dozen languages worldwide and has written several titles for reluctant and struggling readers, including Wolf, My Teacher Ate My Brain, and Uniform – which won the 2011 Hackney Short Novel Award.

 Originally from Liverpool, Tommy lived in Lancashire with his family.
 As an author, Tommy visited hundreds of schools and dozens of book festivals to teach creative writing and promote a love of reading.